Mission of Marquette Archives

 The tabs above will introduce you to a range of resources from original documents, to microfilm or digitized copies, and tips and tutorials from Marquette and elsewhere.
 This guide presents highlights only and is not exhaustive.

-The "Home" page features a short list of key online resources-- from the Marquette Archives and other archival repositories.
+The "Home" page features a short list of key online resources--from the Marquette Archives and other archival repositories.

 Marquette welcomes public use of its archival resources and its archivists will provide you with guidance on your research needs.
 Researchers are encouraged to consult with an archivist while planning their use of Marquette materials and thereafter as needed.
 Consultations will facilitate the immediate availability of off-line original materials (and restricted materials, if possible) that must be used in the Francis Paul Prucha, S.J., Archives Reading Room, John P. Raynor, S.J., Library, R360.
 For off-campus researchers, most microfilm and many publications and recordings may be borrowed through interlibrary loan.
 Restricted materials are subject to special regulations and are not available through interlibrary loan.

-For a question or appointment -- Send Email, call me (414-288-5904) or click Ask an Archivist.
+For a question or appointment -- call the main Archives desk at (414) 288-7256 or click Ask an Archivist.

 A quick overview of selected online archival resources about Native American Indians.